The Prick of Conscience

 Thompson, John J. The Cursor Mundi: Poem, Texts and Contexts.
 Medium Ævum Monographs, n.s.
 19. Oxford: Society for the Study of Mediaeval Languages and Literature, 1998.

-NNNSee especially pages 88–95.
-Discusses the combination of material from PC in a Cursor Mundi manuscript (London, BL, Additional 36983), and notes how the Latin quotations are omitted.
-Also discusses other manuscripts and themes (Doomsday and the coming of Antichrist from Book 5 of PC.)
+See especially pp. 88–95.
+Discusses the combination of material from PC in a Cursor Mundi manuscript (London, British Library, Additional 36983) and notes the omissions of Latin quotations.
+Also discusses Doomsday and the coming of Antichrist from book 5.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.